madprops/cromulant/README.md

 It requires minimal interaction, most things happen automatically.

-You might want to keep it running in some tiled screen.
+You might want to keep it running in some tiled layout.

 ## Usage